lexhazred/prompt-memory-lab/README.md

 # Prompt Memory Lab
 Set of scripts experimenting with various methods of prompt memory for LLMs and the finding lowest token cost per prompt whilst retaining memory of conversational sessions.

+This readme is under construction.
+It will be cleaned up and completed once all testing is done.
+Scripts for calculators and simulations will all be uploaded.
+Further experimentation is still underway.

 ## Short-Term Memory Algoirthms

 ### Inclusive Short-Term Memory (ISM)